Maurice Alliot

 Maurice Alliot (24 September 1903 - 22 October 1960) was a French Egyptologist.
 He was a professor of Egyptology at Lyons (from 1937) and Paris (from 1953).

 Under the French Institute of Oriental Archaeology from 1930, he participated in excavations of Deir el-Medina and Edfu, the latter of which he wrote two volumes about.

+Biography

+He studied at the Charlemagne and Louis-le-Grand high schools and in 1923 became a student at the École Normale Supérieure.A resident of the French Institut Français d'Archéologie Orientale from 1930, he took part in excavations at Deir el-Medina and Edfu (1931-1933), where he discovered a Pharaonic settlement and an Old Kingdom of Egypt necropolis beneath the Roman and Greek cities.

+He then studied the texts on the walls of the Temple of Edfu and devoted his doctoral thesis, which he defended in Paris in 1945, to the cult of Horus.